-10. Site Supervisor Evaluation: Towards the end of your internship, I will send your internship site supervisor an evaluation form.
-Please remind them to complete it and send it to me before the end of the semester, so you can earn academic credit for your internship experience.
-The evaluation contains the following questions:
+Site Supervisor Evaluation: Towards the end of your internship, you will need to send your internship site supervisor the six questions listed below.
+Be sure they answer all the questions and email those answers to email@example.com before the last day or your internship's term so you can earn academic credit for your internship experience.

 - How many total hours did the intern work?